 Featured in Top Influential Historians Today

 James Munro McPherson is an American Civil War historian and is the George Henry Davis '86 Professor Emeritus of United States History at Princeton University.
 He received the 1989 Pulitzer Prize for Battle Cry of Freedom: The Civil War Era.
 McPherson was the president of the American Historical Association in 2003.

 This paper list is powered by the following services:

 James M. McPherson is affiliated with the following schools:

 James M. McPherson is most known for their academic work in the field of history.
-They are also known for their academic work in the fields of and literature.
+They are also known for their academic work in the fields of